 - Communicate effectively and demonstrate caring and respectful behaviors when interacting with patients and families.

-- Perform an appropriate history and physical exam, formulate a differential diagnosis and develop a management plan for common or important conditions in the disciplines of family medicine, internal medicine, neurology, OB/GYN, pediatrics, psychiatry and surgery.
+- Perform an appropriate history and physical exam, formulate a differential diagnosis and develop a management plan for common and/or important conditions in the core clinical disciplines of family medicine, internal medicine, neurology, obstetrics/gynecology, pediatrics, psychiatry and surgery.

-- Use information technology for appropriate documentation, supporting patient care decisions and educating patients.
+- Use information technology for appropriate documentation, to support patient care decisions and for patient education.

-- Participate in the common and important medical and surgical procedures in the core clinical disciplines.
+- Participate in the common and/or important medical and surgical procedures in the core clinical disciplines.